FrugalRAG: Less is More in RL Finetuning for Multi-Hop Question Answering: FrugalRAG: Efficient two-stage finetuning for RAG

+Let \( \mathcal{D}_0 \) denote the initial context which is either empty or initialized as \( \mathcal{R}(Q) \).
+At hop \( h \), the model has access to the context: $\left\{ Q \right\} \cup \left\{ (\mathcal{D}_h, T_h, A_h, S_h) \right\}_{0}^{h-1}$.
 This includes the original query, all previously retrieved documents, and the previously generated thought, action, search query triplets.
 The process continues until the model outputs a special \textsc{finish} action, terminating after \( h_{\text{term}} \) hops (or at the budget limit \( B \)).
 At this point, a separate generator LM \( g \) is invoked to produce the final answer, conditioned on the original question \( Q \) and the full context accumulated up to termination.

-The central challenge for \( f \) is to iteratively construct highly targeted queries \( S_h \) such that the retriever \( \mathcal{R} \) can surface a minimal yet sufficient set of documents to answer \( Q \) within the hop budget \( B \).
+\textit{Our key observation} is that, with sufficient test-time compute, even base models can generate multiple, diverse search queries to address a question (e.g., see Sec~\ref{sec:experiments}, Table 2, ReAct+DsPy).
+Therefore, the goal of our work is not to \textit{scale up} test-time computation, as argued in prior work~\citep{search-r1,research}, but rather to \textit{adaptively control} it based on the difficulty of each question.

-\method{} requires access \textbf{only} to ground truth documents \( Y \) during training.
+Our framework, \method{} requires access only to ground truth documents \( Y \) during training.
 It does \textbf{not} require supervision in the form of final answer annotations.
 These documents are used to provide fine-grained feedback signals.
 At inference time, \method{} relies solely on the input question \( Q \), the document index \( \mathcal{I} \), and a trained retriever \( \mathcal{R} \).

-Our key observation is that, with sufficient test-time compute, even base models can generate multiple, diverse search queries to address a question—following the ReAct paradigm (e.g., see Sec~\ref{sec:experiments}, Table~\ref{tab:hotpot-7b}).
-Therefore, the goal of our work is not to \textit{scale up} test-time computation, as argued in prior work~\citep{search-r1,research}, but rather to \textit{adaptively control} it based on the difficulty of each question.